MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 > [!NOTE]
 > By default, legacy sign-in protocols, such as those that don't use multi-factor authentication (for example, WS-Trust), are not monitored by the impossible travel policy.
 If your organization uses legacy protocols, to avoid missing relevant activities, edit the policy and under **Advanced configuration**, set **Analyze sign in activities** to **All sign ins**.
+>
-> Impossible travel, activity from infrequent countries/regions, activity from anonymous IP addresses, and activity from suspicious IP addresses alerts do not apply on failed logins.
+> Impossible travel, activity from infrequent countries/regions, activity from anonymous IP addresses, and activity from suspicious IP addresses alerts don't apply on failed logins.

 ## Scope anomaly detection policies